 Between the motorized floor head and the adjustable suction, this is a much better choice than the Dyson for expensive or particularly deep carpets which can get torn up by really aggressive vacuums that can’t be turned down.

 It has most of the same conveniences as the C2: there’s a fully retractable cord, ergonomic foot buttons for the power and cord retraction, and hand controls for the power brush.
 The Titan also has rubber wheels to protect your flooring.

 The Titan has combined filter bags like the C2.
 They seal themselves when they’re removed, and they’re easy to change.
 The key difference is that the Titan comes with HEPA-certified filters, while the C2 does not.
 There’s not a world of difference between the two, but the HEPA certification is always nice to have.

 As with any Miele, the Titan is very durable, with high-quality parts all over.
 It has a metal wand, a super well-made hose, and very sturdy plastic housing.
 It feels much better-made than the Dyson for roughly the same price.
 That’s German manufacturing for you!
-This one has a 7-year motor warranty, and a 1-year warranty on everything else.

 As with any Miele, you’ll have to pay for bags, which can get pricey.
 We suggest buying them in bulk and stocking up.

-Even though it costs about $200 more than the C2, this Titan is actually from the C1 series.
+Even though it costs more than the C2, this Titan is actually from the C1 series.
 That means it lacks a few little features and conveniences that the C2 series offers.
 This C1 series model doesn’t have the bumper around the sides, it’s slightly larger overall, and you also can’t store the attachments inside the casing.
 However, the Miele’s with the C2’s features and a motorized brush are quite expensive.
 If you want the lot, we suggest you bite the bullet and go for the Cat And Dog below!